Alethio36/mediastack/docs/adding-a-service.md

 `x-armour` disables a FOREIGN watchtower on the same host, which would otherwise auto-update our containers behind the backup/rollback system's back; our own update pipeline does not use those labels.

+### Identity: PUID/PGID or `user:` — verify, never assume

+Every service runs as its own UID (`<SVC>_UID`) in the `mediacenter` group.
+How that is applied depends on the image, and getting it wrong is silent: an image that ignores `PUID`/`PGID` just runs as root, writes root-owned files, and later locks itself out when anything corrects the ownership.

+* **The image switches user itself** (linuxserver.io, hotio, most *arr images): set `PUID=${X_UID}` and `PGID=${MEDIA_GROUP_GID}`.
+* **The image runs as whoever starts it** (most official images — jellyfin, seerr, navidrome, kavita, audiobookshelf): set `user: "${X_UID}:${MEDIA_GROUP_GID}"` and no PUID/PGID.
+Before shipping, confirm from the image's Dockerfile/entrypoint and source that every runtime write lands on a bind mount (the image's own tree is root-owned), and that it does not bind a port below 1024 (move it with the app's own port setting rather than relying on the host's `ip_unprivileged_port_start`).

+A `PUID` the image never reads is the failure mode this guards against: audiobookshelf dropped its UID variables in 2.4.0 and kavita commented its entrypoint user-switch out, and both ran as root here since they shipped, behind fragments that set `PUID`. `doctor`'s runtime audit now FAILs any service whose processes don't run as its `<SVC>_UID` — check it on first start.